-Today let’s talk about affordable skin care routine.
+Today let’s talk about best affordable skin care routine.
 Do you find yourself yearning for that skin glow that you always see on other people?
 If you are like me then you go ahead and ask them how they achieve that glow.
 They give you this list of products only to find out they are expensive.
 Sometimes even contain ingredients that are not friendly to your skin.
 Uugh the disapointment.
 Well, if you are willing to commit a little time in your day, you can maintain that natural skin glow in the comfort of your own home.

 Cleansing Your Skin

 Religiously cleansing your skin is the first step in the right direction.
 Cleansing helps to to completely remove perspiration, grease, dust, stale make-up, dirt, and other bacteria that collect on your skin.
 Whether you have oily, dry, normal or sensitive skin, all skin types are prone to acne.

 Different cleansers do better with each individual type based on the pH and other varying factors.
 Cleansing helps to clean the skin, open the pores.
 This allows for the skin to best absorb the products you are going to apply.
 If you wear a good amount of make-up, first use a makeup remover to get the majority of the make-up off your face prior to cleansing.